 It would highlight safe options on the menu for my allergies.
 Having a detailed outline of potential allergens and ingredients for each dish served would not only give me a clear list of safe items, but it would also provide me with options I would have never thought I could have.
 Knowing I would find a standardized allergy-friendly menu at any restaurant I went to would also allow me to discover restaurants that I never thought I could eat at before.

 Fortunately, the restaurant industry in Canada is well aware of the seriousness of food allergies, but there is much room to improve.
 There are a fair number of food chains that have a standardized menu and provide an allergen information sheet, but it isn’t required across restaurants nation-wide.
 It would be a dream to be able to check out a new restaurant knowing that when I get there, they would provide me with a menu of safe dining options to leave me worry-free.

-– Michelle D.Tags: communication, Eating out with allergies, Menu, Michelle D, restaurant
+– Michelle D.Tags: communication, dating, Eating out with allergies, Menu, Michelle D, restaurant